 To better understand how these filters work, we will break them down into 8 main components.

 1. Air Inlet

-This is where the air enters the filters.
-As air enters, the internal cap forces it into a downward spiral to the filter bowl.
-Be sure to size the inlet appropriately for your unit.
-While it's possible to use a larger filter on a smaller line, you should never use a smaller filter on a larger line.
-Doing so will restrict the air flow and put added stress on the unit as a whole.
+As air enters, the internal cap forces it into a downward spiral.
+Just be sure to size the inlet appropriately for your compressor.
+You should never use a smaller filter on a larger line.

 2. Filter Cap

-The filter cap is the part mentioned above that directs the flow of air through the filter.
-An arrow on the outside of the filter indicates the optimal direction of air flow, and should not be installed backwards.
+The filter cap directs the flow of air through the filter.
+An arrow on the outside of the filter indicates the direction of air flow, and should not be installed backwards.

 3. Air Path

 In order for the air to be discharged from the filter, it must follow the air path.
 The air path consists of entering a cyclonic phase and passing through the filter element.